Pop Culture Madness!

 World War II News and Information

-There was a British officer in WW2 named Mad Jack Churchill (September 16, 1906 - March 8, 1996) who fought with a Longbow & Sword.
+A British officer in WW2 named Mad Jack Churchill (September 16, 1906 – March 8, 1996) fought with a longbow and sword.
 He was the only soldier known to have killed an enemy with a bow in the war.
 He was also known for charging into battle whilst playing the bagpipes.

-The Bishop and Mayor of Zakynthos were ordered at gunpoint to list the names of all the island's Jews.
-They turned in a list with just their names on it, while the island's population hid the Jews.
+At gunpoint, the Bishop and Mayor of Zakynthos were ordered to list the names of all the island’s Jews.
+They turned in a list with their names, while the island’s population hid the Jews.
 All 275 Jews survived the war.

 The US sent professional baseball player (and spy), Moe Berg, to a Werner Heisenberg physics lecture with a gun & orders to shoot Heisenberg if he said anything indicating that Germany was close to building a nuclear bomb

-Judy was a purebred English pointer who would often jump in to protect prisoners from beatings in a Japanese POW camp during WW2.
+Judy was a purebred English pointer who often jumped in to protect prisoners from beatings in a Japanese POW camp during WW2.
 A British Naval pilot bargained to have her officially considered a POW so the guards could not kill her.

-Romania had the unusual distinction of being at war with both the Allied and Axis powers simultaneously in August-September of 1944.
+Romania had the unusual distinction of simultaneously being at war with the Allied and Axis powers in August-September of 1944.

-Rationing laws prohibited the sale of freshly-baked bread because "the tastiness of just-baked bread is likely to encourage people to eat it immoderately".
-Bread had to be at least 24 hours old before it was sold.
+Rationing laws prohibited the sale of freshly baked bread because “the tastiness of just-baked bread is likely to encourage people to eat it immoderately.”
+The bread had to be at least 24 hours old before it was sold.

 American fighter pilot William Bruce "Bill" Overstreet Jr. (April 10, 1921 - December 29, 2013) shot down a German Messerschmitt Bf-109G after chasing it through the arches of the Eiffel Tower.